TheTimidShade/TTS-Cloak/README.md

 ## Changelog
 Read below for complete changelog history.

+### 07/10/2021
+- Updated 'Give Cloak' editor module to no longer require varnames of player units.
+Players can now simply be synced to the module.
+Old module included but hidden to avoid breaking any missions.

 ### 13/08/2021
 Applied changes from script version:
 - Fixed bug that caused cloaked players to remain invisible to the host player after uncloaking in locally hosted multiplayer games.